TimConnelly/TimConnelly.github.io/_posts/2021-02-26-linker-scripts.markdown

 ---
 A few weeks ago, I was asked if I write my own linker scripts.
 The answer "No, the default machinations of the linker have yet to fail me."

 But curiosity took hold and I need to answer the questions for myself.
 What exactly is a linker script?
 Why would you write a linker script or leaving the defaults?
 How do you write a linker script?
-I hope this will be a more succint answer than reading the `ld` manual, though it will have final say.
+I hope this will be a more succinct answer than reading the `ld` manual, though it will have final say.

 ## What
 In short, a linker script is a set of commands that describes to the linker, `ld` for the Gnu toolchain, how to organize the compiled output of source files, libraries and data into an executable.
 There is a default script built into `ld` for when you do not provide your own.
 The `--verbose` option will print out the linker script.